subscan-explorer/subscan-OpenAPI/docs/Subscan API Pro.md

 ## Upgrade to PRO

 All paid plans are designated as PRO, providing elevated access compared to the free version.
 To explore your options and upgrade, visit the [pricing page](https://pro.subscan.io/pricing) on the Subscan open platform.

+## About BEAT

+The APIs are currently in free beta testing.
+In the future, certain features will be available exclusively for Pro users.
+By subscribing to the Pro Plan, you will enjoy higher API limits, premium services, and additional advanced features.